openeventdata/mordecai/README.md

 `batch_geoparse` takes in a list of documents and uses spaCy's `nlp.pipe` method to process them more efficiently in the NLP step.

-Advanced users on large machines can modify the `lru_cache` parameter from 250 to 1000.
+Advanced users on large machines can increase the `lru_cache` parameter from 250 to 1000.
 This will use more memory but will increase parsing speed.

 Tests